tomliversidge/tomliversidge.github.com/_posts/2017-02-16-Phoenix-Feature-Folders.md

     apply(__MODULE__, which, [opts])
   end
 ```
-Again, we maintain backwards compatability by keeping the existing `__using__` definition and adding a new one that expects a tuple of `{which, opts}`.
+Again, we maintain backwards compatability by keeping the existing `__using__/1` definition and adding a new one that expects a tuple of `{which, opts}`.
 Notice that in our new definition we are passing the options in the final parameter to `apply/3` - these will then get passed to `Phoenix.View` by way of our `view` function above.

 With these changes we should now be able to move our code into feature folders!
 When creating new feature folders, the only thing we need to remember to do is set the `:root` and `:path` options in our view files `use MyApp.Web` call.

-### Source code
+## Source code

 I've made changes to the `rumbl` app from Programming Phoenix at https://github.com/tomliversidge/elixir-rumbl